mconlon17/simple-vivo-book/Pump-Arguments.md

 `prefix`  gives the SPARQL prefix for your VIVO.
 SPARQL queries typically use PREFIX statements to simplify the specification of URI in SPARQL statements.
 The value of the prefix parameter should be the collection of PREFIX statements used at your VIVO.
-Note that formatting of the parameter -- each PREFIX statement begins on a new line, including the first one.
-Each is indented by four spaces.
-This is recommended.

 `action` is the desired Pump action.
 There are five choices:  test, update, get, summarize and serialize.
-Often these are specified on the command line to override the value in the config file and make explicit what action Simple VIVO is performing.
+When the pump is used by Simple VIVO, the action is typically specified on the command line to override the value in the config file and make explicit what action Simple VIVO is performing.

-`verbose` is set to `true` to have the Pump produce output regarding the status and progress of its actions.
-The default is `false` which produces limited output showing the the datetime the action started, the number of entities effected, and the datetime the action was completed.

 `inter` is the inter field separator character used for your spreadsheets.  a CSV file would have `inter = ,`, a tab separated spreadsheet (recommended) would have `inter = tab`.
 Note the word "tab".  the Simple VIVO config file